Spotlight – grade 7 to 12

 Acting classes that explore approaches to text and character

-Dance Classes cover the basics of ballet, broadway jazz and theatre dance.
+Dance Classes cover the basics of ballet, broadway jazz, theatre dance through choreography.

 Musicality classes that encourage students to look at the relationship between music and the process of acting using text, song and dance

-Singing classes continue to develop ensemble skills, whilst focusing more on solo and small group performance.
+Opportunities to focus on solo and small group performance.

-This second semester consists of an audition and rehearsal process, culminating in a musical showcase.
+Each semester consists of an audition and rehearsal process, culminating in a musical.

-The Showcase offers an opportunity for students to perform both solo and ensemble in front of an audience of parents, family and friends.
+The performances offer an opportunity for students to perform both solo and ensemble in front of an audience of parents, family and friends.

 St Matthews Anglican Church